 First click attribution

 This allows mobile marketers to see where a prospect came from as it records the very first attribution data point.
 For instance, when a user clicks on a Facebook ad, first-touch mobile attribution provides information that the user landed at the e-store via the ad.
-So, this app tracking attribution helps UA managers discover what channels drive user acquisition most.
+So, this app tracking attribution helps UA managers discover what channels drive user acquisition most to adjust effectively their mobile user acquisition strategy.

 • Pros: it's easy to implement, and it allows brands to generate a high-quality pool of demand since it identifies which first touchpoints drive sales.